ovh/docs/pages/public_cloud/stormshield_network_security_vrack/guide.en-gb.md

 #### Configure your vRack

 In this step, we are configuring the vRack, a private virtual network provided by OVHcloud.
 The vRack allows you to interconnect multiple instances or servers within a Public Cloud environment, ensuring network isolation while maintaining secure communication.
-By adding your Public Cloud project and your IP block to the same vRack, you can enable your Stormshield instances to communicate securely, while keeping full control over IP address management.
+By adding your Public Cloud project and your IP block to the same vRack, you can enable your SNS instances to communicate securely, while keeping full control over IP address management.

 **Add your public cloud project and your IP block to the same vRack**

 In this guide sample, the IP block is `147.135.161.152/29`.
-We use the first usable IP `147.135.161.153` for the first instance of Stormshield and use temporally the second usable IP `147.135.161.154` for the second Stormshield.
+We use the first usable IP `147.135.161.153` for the first instance of SNS and use temporally the second usable IP `147.135.161.154` for the second SNS.
 The gateway address is `147.135.161.158`.

 Please refer to the guide [Configuring an IP block in a vRack](/pages/bare_metal_cloud/dedicated_servers/configuring-an-ip-block-in-a-vrack) for more information.